ChangLab/ATACPrimerTool/README.md

 `-I (--input-dir)`: path to directory containing input ATAC-seq bam files.
 Bam files must be from paired-end sequencing and sorted by position.

-`-b (--input-peaks)`: bed file containing coordinates of peaks for which primers should be designed.
+`-B (--input-peaks)`: bed file containing coordinates of peaks for which primers should be designed.
 Coordinates should match the reference genome to which the bam files were mapped.

 `-O (--ouput-parent)`: parent output directory of the project.